samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

         * Beeswarm plots
         * Waterfall plots
         * Scatter plots
-    * Show example of Shap waterfall plot as *probability* rather than *log odds ratio*.
+    * Show example of Shap waterfall plot as *probability* rather than *log-odds ratio*.

 * *A comparison of 10K cohort thrombolysis rates across hospitals*:
     * Train XGBoost model on all data except for a 10K set of patients
-    * Predict use of thrombolysis in 10K cohort at each of 132 hospitals (by changing hospital one-hot coding).
+    * Predict use of thrombolysis in 10K cohort at each of 132 hospitals (by changing hospital one-hot encoding).

 * *Compare local thrombolysis decisions with benchmark decisions*:
-    * Benchmark decisions are decisions made my the majority of the top 30 hospitals as judged by their expected thrombolysis use in a standard 10K cohort of patients.
+    * Benchmark decisions are decisions made by the majority of the top 30 hospitals as judged by their expected thrombolysis use in a standard 10K cohort of patients.
     * Get predicted thrombolysis decisions for all patients at the 30 benchmark hospitals.
     * Check similarity between local decisions and benchmark decisions.
     * Estimate thrombolysis use at each hospital if benchmark decisions made.
     * Save comparison of local and benchmark decisions.

 * *Predicting differences between local and benchmark decisions*:
     * This experiment focuses on hospitals who would give thrombolysis to at least 50% more patients if the majority vote of 30 benchmark hospitals were applied.
-We build a model to predict those patients, out of patients who will be thrombolysed by the majority of the benchmark hospitals, who will thrombolysed at a local unit.
+We build a model to predict those patients, out of patients who would be thrombolysed by the majority of the benchmark hospitals, who would be thrombolysed at a local unit.
-    * Of all those patients thrombolysed by benchmark decision, build an XGBoost model to predict which patients, would be thrombolysed at a local unit.
+    * Of all those patients thrombolysed by benchmark decision, build an XGBoost model to predict which patients would be thrombolysed at a local unit.
     * Get Shap values for predictions.
         * Check consistency of Shap values and XGBoost Importance across k-fold replications
         * Compare Shap values and XGBoost Importance
-        * Anlyse relationship between features and Shap values with beeswarm, waterfall, and scatter plots.
+        * Analyse relationship between features and Shap values with beeswarm, waterfall, and scatter plots.